 - Is used to flatter the subject

-With natural light photography, where you place your subject in relation to the light is important, but the same rules apply in terms of portrait lighting patterns for portrait photography.
+With natural light photography, where you place your subject in relation to the light is important, but the same rules apply in terms of portrait lighting patterns.

 Both photos use a combination of flash and natural light.
 The flash position did not change.
-On the left she is lit with natural light and flash is used as a backlight.
-On the right she is lit from the front with flash as the key light and natural light as a fill light.
+On the left she’s lit with natural light and I used flash as a backlight.
+On the right she’s lit from the front with flash as the key light and natural light as a fill light.